jumbottron/random-employee-dialer/README.md

 3. Deploy the Lambda functions and API Gateway setup.
 4. Schedule the CloudWatch Events rule.

+## Documentation

+For detailed setup and configuration instructions, please refer to the [Wiki](https://github.com/jumbottron/random-employee-dialer/wiki).

 ## Contributing

 Feel free to open issues or submit pull requests for improvements.